 5. Ingestion service#

-This section provides information regarding the BrainKB ingestion service.
+This section provides information regarding the ingestion service, one of the service component of BrainKB.

 5.1.
 Overview#